 - Keep your bladder empty and your bowel movements regular

-- See a chiropractor or physical therapist (with permission from your provider)
+- See a chiropractor or physical therapist (with permission from your health-care provider)

-- Avoid taking the stairs or performing other movements that exacerbate pain
+- Avoid taking the stairs or performing other movements that exacerbate the pain

 - Rest and get off your feet as much as possible